mode51/Tungsten/docs/api/W.Threading/Gate/Join_1.md

 Gate.Join Method (Int32)
 ========================
-  Blocks the calling thread until either the thread terminates or the specified milliseconds elapse
+   Blocks the calling thread until the gated Action is complete, or until the specified number of milliseconds has elapsed

   **Namespace:**  [W.Threading][1]
   **Assembly:**  Tungsten (in Tungsten.dll)